BlogBucket List AdventuresPilgrimages: Where to go in 2026

 10A editors

-Whether you're tracing the sacred Camino de Santiago across northern Spain, wandering through the Tuscan hills on the Via Francigena, or exploring centuries-old paths in the footsteps of saints, pilgrims, and seekers, this is more than travel.
+Whether you're walking the sacred Camino de Santiago across northern Spain, wandering through the Tuscan hills on the Via Francigena, or exploring centuries-old paths in the footsteps of saints, pilgrims, and seekers, this is more than travel.
 It is a chance to reconnect with your purpose, rediscover your strength, and experience the world (and yourself) in a new light.
+If you're struggling to choose, check out our guide to the Top 10 Pilgrimage Routes.

 At 10Adventures, we believe a pilgrimage is one of the most meaningful adventures you can undertake.
 With our expert planning and support, you can focus on the journey without worrying about the logistics.